 In New York in 1996, she was stopped in the street by Blondie’s Deborah Harry, who’s admiration of her style inspired her to create a unique accessory range and her own business, VALKYRIE WINGS AND FEATHER CREATIONS.
 Between 1996 and 2006, her work was regularly featured in magazines such as American Elle, Country Life, Elle UK, Australian Vogue, Harper’s and was stocked in shops such as Barneys (USA and Japan), Patricia Field, Browns, Lane Crawford, Le Louvre, Christine and many others.

-Although still making made to order costume jewellery, she is currently exploring interior and architectural objects – creating large and small handmade lampshades and decorative wallpieces which have found homes in hospitality, retail and domestic locations.
+Although still making made to order costume jewellery, she has returned to making sculpture, and creating handmade lampshades and decorative wallpieces which have found homes in hospitality, retail and domestic locations.